sarnold/yaml-tools/README.rst

     -s, --save-config  save active config to default filename (.yasort.yml) and exit (default: False)

-All of the optional arguments for ``yasort`` are essentially orthogonal to sorting, thus the only required argument for normal usage is one or more input files.
-All of the user settings are in the default configuration file shown below; use the ``--save-config`` option to create your own config file.
+all of the optional arguments for ``yasort`` are essentially orthogonal to sorting, thus the only required argument for normal usage is one or more input files. all of the user settings are in the default configuration file shown below; use the ``--save-config`` option to create your own config file.

 Default yasort.yaml: